 Vivian’s wrist was fractured badly.
 Though she was in excellent health overall, due to her age, Vivian had some challenges in healing from this injury.
 She required physical therapy in order to gain full use of that arm.
 With the settlement The Haymond Law Firm won for her, Vivian was able to recover from her injuries and get her life back together.

 Case 8: Woman slips and falls during snowfall, HLF negotiates settlement

-A resident at Hartford Hospital was on her way to work when snow started to fall.
+A resident at Hartford Hospital was on her way to work when the snow started to fall.
 Suddenly, she slipped on the sidewalk and felt severe pain in her ankle.
 Other doctors from the hospital came out to the sidewalk to assist her, and it was discovered that she had a serious ankle fracture.
 She was rushed into surgery.

 After five months she returned to her duties.
 We investigated the accident and discovered that a layer of ice had accumulated on the sidewalk.
 As the light snow fell, it covered the ice that had formed during the previous few days, obstructing the doctor’s view of the slippery condition.
 We negotiated a large settlement.

 Case 9: Mall Parking Lot Fall